Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 How can you help?

-See the Volunteering tab to volunteer.
-We could not do this every week without volunteers!
+See the Volunteering tab to sign up to volunteer.
+You can see which makes are most in need of more volunteers.
+We could not do make Feeding Brookings work every week without volunteers!

 Planting a garden this spring?
 Plant a little extra for us!
 Our guests love receiving fresh produce.